What is String Drop? What is Wired Guitarist? Do aliens exist?

 About 26 prototypes, and hundreds (I really mean hundreds!) of hours later, we were incredibly frustrated.
 We were making progress but it was slow…

 But hey, we had put too much work into this already, so we pressed ahead and finally settled on an alloy blend we were happy with.
 The months of hard work finally paid off!

 After that we had to figure a lot of things out, like how the $*@* you blend an alloy in mass quantities.

 Even now, we aren’t able to make too many of our guitar strings at once, which is why String Drop isn’t always open for new members.
 It sucks, but we like being able to maintain the high quality we are known for.

-As lifelong guitarists, we have been reaping the benefits of our String Drop strings (and picks) for several months now and using them on all of our personal guitars.
+As lifelong guitarists, we have been reaping the benefits of our String Drop strings for several months now and using them on all of our personal guitars.
 We hope you love them as much as we do and are confident you won’t be able to go back to the same old strings with incorrect tension distribution.